 You will be tested against the Success Profiles used across the Civil Service and its agencies at application and/or at interview stage.
-Please note that as part of the selection process, candidates may be invited to sit a written assessment.
+Please note that as part of the selection process, candidates invited to interview will also be required to sit a written assessment.